 \subsubsection{Knative}

 It is a Google-sponsored Kubernetes-native platform that supports serverless workloads.
 Knative \cite{knative} leverages the underlying Kubernetes primitives of container orchestration, scaling, scheduling and configuration to provide tools that automate the task of continuous integration and continuous delivery (CI/CD).
 Knative deploys functions as Kubernetes \textit{pods}, supporting language runtimes such as Python, Rust, Go and TypeScript.
 Functions can be invoked via \textit{triggers} such as HTTP events and events that conform to CloudEvents.
 Knative offers a scale-to-zero capability that supports concurrency and request-per-second metrics for autoscaling.
 The platform also provides fine-grained control to allocate resources like memory and CPU to functions.
 Kubernetes primitive of resource requests and limits can be leveraged for specifying these values.
 Another key configuration aspect is concurrency, which defines the number of concurrent requests a single service instance can handle.
 By default, Knative often sets a concurrency limit of 100 concurrent requests per instance, but this can be adjusted.
 Setting a higher concurrency can be cost-effective as it reduces the number of running instances, but it requires careful tuning of CPU and memory to ensure each instance can handle the increased load without performance degradation.
-Additionally, it integrates well with different monitoring and logging solutions like Prometheus and Grafana, FluentBit or ElasticSearch to collect several metrics from platform components.
+A recent large-scale production characterisation of a Knative-based platform \cite{Femux2026} reveals important empirical insights into how users configure the concurrency parameter in practice.
+It reports that the majority of applications are deployed with non-zero minimum scale settings, indicating that developers prioritise latency over cost efficiency, and that concurrency limits vary widely across deployments.
+These findings have direct implications for configuration strategies that assume default or uniform concurrency settings.
+Additionally, Knative integrates well with different monitoring and logging solutions like Prometheus and Grafana, FluentBit or ElasticSearch to collect several metrics from platform components.